 Good Hotel Guide Review

-For many guests, Hazel Bank is the epitome of a small country house hotel with the bonus of a picturesque valley setting, captivating fell views and walks from the doorstep.
-Sitting above Rosthwaite village ‘in a quiet part of Borrowdale’, the Victorian house has a warmth that is all thanks to owners Gary and Donna MacRae who create a homely atmosphere with a ‘sense of indulgence’.
-The interiors are comfortable with soft carpets, polished wood and vases of flowers, but not too fussy; after all, why compete with those views!
-Bedrooms have a simple elegance with pretty wallpapers, handsome headboards, top-notch bathrooms and breathtaking views across the valley and fells.
+For many guests, Hazel Bank is the epitome of a small country-house hotel, with 'fantastic food, a great wine selection, charming hosts' alongside a picturesque valley setting, captivating views and walks from the doorstep.
+Sitting above Rosthwaite village ‘in a quiet part of Borrowdale’, the Victorian house has a warmth that is thanks to owners Gary and Donna MacRae.
+One guest reported that their six-day stay was 'like a pleasant house party'.
+Interiors are comfortable with soft carpets, polished wood and vases of flowers, but not too fussy; after all, why compete with those views!
+Bedrooms have a simple elegance with pretty wallpapers, handsome headboards, top-notch bathrooms and breathtaking views.
 Spoiling touches include sherry and home-made biscuits.
-Donna’s evening meals are equally spoiling: canapés in the lounge are followed by a four-course affair with dishes such as teriyaki mackerel with roasted watermelon, and Lakeland beef fillet with wild mushrooms and caramelised shallots.
-Breakfast is a feast of local produce including home-made muesli, Manx kippers, and a full Cumbrian (vegetarian option) – and maybe a red squirrel sighting in the garden.
+Donna’s evening meals are equally spoiling: canapés in the lounge are followed by a four-course affair with dishes such as Lakeland fillet of beef or aubergine and courgette schnitzel with tomato and basil salsa.
+Breakfast is a feast of local produce including home-made muesli, Manx kippers, and a full Cumbrian, accompanied by sightings of red squirrels.
+(Sir William Reid, John Barnes, and others)

 7. 1 on ground floor with walk-in shower.